Sciance-Inc/statisfactory/readme.md

 ## How to use.

-### The catalogue object and the fabullous tale of data persistence.
+### The Catalog object and the fabullous tale of data persistence.

-### The node object and how it doesnt't have anything in common with javascript.
+### The Craft object and why Statistics is more than "a task"

-### Writting a pipeline for lazzy Statisticians
+### Writting a Pipeline for lazzy Statisticians